-After earning a B.A. in geography from Ohio State University, Hudson McFann was awarded a Fulbright Fellowship to conduct independent research at the University of Toronto, where he studied the inequity of Toronto’s waste exports to Michigan and southwest Ontario.
-At Gallatin, his concentration was political ecology and ethnographic film, and his research focused on “the geographies of waste, value and disposability.”
-A gallery of McFann’s photographs and information on his research can be found on his Web site, www.geographiesofwaste.com.
-Gallatin, he said, offered “a unique opportunity to integrate my visual interests into my social and scientific interests.”
-McFann was also awarded a National Science Foundation Graduate Research Fellowship, which provides three years of support to graduate students studying science, technology, engineering and mathematics.
-For his thesis project, he studied the impact of the Khmer Rouge revolution on children in Cambodia, with a focus on how the regime rendered children disposable.
+After earning a BA in geography from Ohio State University, Hudson was awarded a Fulbright Fellowship to conduct independent research at the University of Toronto, where he studied the inequity of Toronto’s waste exports to Michigan and southwest Ontario.
+At Gallatin, his concentration was political ecology and ethnographic film, and his research focused on the geographies of waste, value and disposability.
+A gallery of his photographs and information on his research can be found on his website, Geographies of Waste.
+Gallatin offered him a unique opportunity to integrate his visual interests into his social and scientific interests.
+Hudson was awarded a National Science Foundation Graduate Research Fellowship, which provides three years of support to graduate students studying science, technology, engineering, and mathematics.
+For his thesis project, he studied discourses of humans-as-waste, focusing specifically on how the Khmer Rouge justified acts of violence by reducing their enemies to a condition of waste.